 On completion, you will be awarded the title of 'Accredited Counter Fraud Technician'.

-The ACFTech is accredited by the University of Portsmouth’s Counter Fraud Professional Accreditation Board.
+The ACFTech is accredited by the Counter Fraud Professional Accreditation Board.

-The ACFTech is worth 20 Level 4 credits at a higher education institution, which would count as advanced learning and attract exemptions from the courses offered by the University of Portsmouth’s Centre for Counter Fraud Studies and others.
+The ACFTech is worth 20 Level 4 credits at a Higher Education Institution, which would count as advanced learning and may allow exemptions for other courses.

 On successful completion of the programme, you can apply for CIPFA Affiliate membership.
 If you're not already a CIPFA member, this is a great way to access a wealth of resources and networking opportunities.